SyedAnas51/Hospital-Management-System/README.md

  File Structure

-- main.cpp: Contains the main function and the implementation of the Hospital Management System.
+- main.CPP: Contains the main function and the implementation of the Hospital Management System.

  Contributors